 C) The egregious deregulation of the financial sector such as repealing of the Glass-Steagall Act (the four provisions of the Banking Act of 1933 that limited commercial bank securities activities and affiliations between commercial banks and securities firms), thereby facilitating a massive derivatives bubble of catastrophic proportions through regulatory negligence,

-D) A complicit mainstream media with journalists who have abrogated their duty to impartiality and investigative rigor in favour of distortion, propagandizing and obfuscation to perpetuate an unprecedented level of delusion and unreality among the taxpaying populace,
+D) A complicit mainstream media populated by journalists who have wholly abrogated their duty to impartiality and investigative rigor in favour of distortion, propagandizing and obfuscation to perpetuate an unprecedented level of financial delusion and unreality among the taxpaying populace,

-E) The relentless massaging and manipulation of economic data (GDP, Unemployment, Inflation, etc) by governments to obscure real trends, being so heavily distorted and using altered parameters over time so that they fail absolutely to give a clear and unexpurgated view of the current economic situation in historical perspective, thereby completely misleading and yet simultaneously undermining the confidence of the public at large regarding the true state of health of the economy,
+E) The relentless massaging and manipulation of economic data (GDP, Unemployment, Inflation, etc) by governments to obscure real and accurate trends, being so heavily distorted and using altered parameters over time so that they fail absolutely by design to give a clear and unexpurgated view of the current economic situation in historical perspective.
+This serves to simultaneously mislead and undermine the confidence of the public at large regarding the true state of health of the economy,

 G) The dependence of most Western economies upon unsustainable debt-fuelled consumption,

 H) A failure to understand the vital importance of relatively cheap fossil fuel energy in driving our current prosperity.
 In our collective zeal to embrace impractical and unworkable renewable energy sources (which at the present time fail to either be reliable or economically feasible), we have undermined much of the impetus that propels our various economies to remain vital and ultimately viable,